Avoidance of Antibiotic Use

 Appropriate Testing for Children with Pharyngitis*

-HEDIS® Measure: The percentage of children 2-18 years of age who were diagnosed with pharyngitis, dispensed an antibiotic and received a group A streptococcus (strep) test for the episode.
-A higher rate represents better performance (ie. appropriate testing).
+HEDIS® Measure: The percentage of episodes for members 3 years and olderwhere the member was diagnosed with pharyngitis, dispensed and antibiotic and received a group A streptococcus (strep) test for the episode.

 Pharyngitis is the only condition among upper respiratory infections (URI) where a diagnosis is easily and objectively validated through administrative and laboratory data, and it can serve as an important indicator of appropriate antibiotic use among all respiratory tract infections.
 Pediatric clinical practice guidelines recommend that only children with diagnosed group A streptococcus (strep) pharyngitis, based on appropriate lab tests, be treated with antibiotics.*

 Educational Patient Handouts

 For more information contact Quality Improvement.

 Quality Improvement Phone: 757-252-8400 or 1-844-620-1015

 *Source: National Committee for Quality Assurance (NCQA) (2019): Healthcare Effectiveness Data and Information Set (HEDIS) 2020.
 Volume 2.